-- Phase 1 Civil Works and Subdivision: This phase includes staged bulk earthworks and the construction of roads, public accessways, JOALs, and superlots.
-These works will be completed before the release of superlots for each respective sub-stage of the development; and - Phase 2 Comprehensive Residential Development: Once the relevant Phase 1 civil works are completed within each sub-stage, the construction of dwellings and the subdivision of superlots into individual freehold titles will be undertaken.
+- Phase 1 Civil Works and Subdivision: This phase, undertaken by the applicant (FHLD), includes staged bulk earthworks and the construction of roads, public accessways, JOALs, and superlots.
+These works will be completed before the release of superlots for each respective sub-stage of the development; and - Phase 2 Comprehensive Residential Development: Once the relevant Phase 1 civil works are completed within each sub-stage, FHLD's build partners will undertake the construction of dwellings and the subdivision of superlots into individual freehold titles.

-To align the conditions with the proposed project delivery method the conditions for Stage 4C have been structured as follows:
+To align the conditions with the proposed project delivery method for FHLD and the build partners, the conditions for Stage 4C have been structured as follows:

 - Separation of Conditions: The Phase 1 Civil Works conditions are distinct from the Phase 2 Comprehensive Residential Development conditions.
 Creating two sets of conditions reflects the involvement of the separate delivery parties; - Independent LUC and SUB Conditions for Each Phase: Each phase has separate land use consent (LUC) and subdivision (SUB) conditions, providing clarity on specific requirements for each phase; - Flexible Staging for Phase 1: The Phase 1 Civil Works staging can occur in any order, except for Stage 4C-2, which must be completed before Stage 4C-3.
-This allows for the release of superlots for Phase 2 without needing to complete the entire Phase 1 development first; - Flexible Staging for Phase 2: The Phase 2 Comprehensive Residential Development can occur in any order, as the Phase 1 works provide all required infrastructure and the roading network to service the lots; - Standalone Superlot Development: The Phase 2 LUC and SUB conditions for each respective Superlot ensure that each comprehensive residential development and subdivision is treated as a standalone project, unaffected by the timing and development of other superlots, including the issue of the s224(c) certificate under the RMA; - Streamlined Documentation for Future Building: Phase 2 LUC and SUB conditions are packaged separately from Phase 1 works, with individual plan sets created for each superlot.

-This allows the future builders to clearly understand the approvals relevant to their superlot without unnecessary documentation related to other superlots or Phase 1 works; and

-Regulatory Compliance for Auckland Council: This structured approach will provide Council with clear visibility of what is being delivered in each phase and the specific works required for completion.
+This allows FHLD to release superlots to build partners for Phase 2 without needing to complete the entire Phase 1 development first;

+- Flexible Staging for Phase 2: The Phase 2 Comprehensive Residential Development can occur in any order, as the Phase 1 works provide all required infrastructure and the roading network to service the lots; - Standalone Superlot Development: The Phase 2 LUC and SUB conditions for each respective Superlot ensure that each comprehensive residential development and subdivision is treated as a standalone project, unaffected by the timing and development of other superlots, including the issue of the s224(c) certificate under the RMA; - Streamlined Documentation for Build Partners: Phase 2 LUC and SUB conditions are packaged separately from Phase 1 works, with individual plan sets created for each superlot.
+This allows the build partners to clearly understand the approvals relevant to their superlot without unnecessary documentation related to other superlots or Phase 1 works; and - Regulatory Compliance for Auckland Council: This structured approach will provide Council with clear visibility of what is being delivered in each phase and the specific works required for completion.
 This clarity simplifies compliance and monitoring processes and ensures a clear understanding of the necessary works before certification under s224(c) of the RMA.